Skip to content

 Better rates

-Saving a deposit is one of the biggest hurdles for first-time buyers.
-The more you save, the more equity you have and the lower your loan-to-value (LTV) ratio, which can unlock better interest rates and lower monthly repayments.
+Saving that deposit is one of the hardest parts of buying for the first time.
+The more you put in, the more equity you hold, and the lower your loan-to-value, or LTV, which is the size of your mortgage measured against the value of the property.
+A lower LTV tends to mean better interest rates and smaller monthly repayments.

 How much can you borrow?

-Most UK lenders will lend between 4 and 4.5 times your annual income, subject to affordability.
-Some go higher for certain professions or circumstances.
-Affordability is based on your income, outgoings, and other commitments.
+Most UK lenders will offer somewhere between 4 and 4.5 times your annual income, subject to affordability.
+Some stretch further for certain professions or situations.
+Affordability itself comes down to your income set against your outgoings and any other financial commitments.

-Most UK lenders will lend between 4 and 4.5 times your annual income, subject to affordability.
-Some go higher for certain professions or circumstances.
-Affordability is based on your income, outgoings, and other commitments.
+Most UK lenders will offer somewhere between 4 and 4.5 times your annual income, subject to affordability.
+Some stretch further for certain professions or situations.
+Affordability itself comes down to your income set against your outgoings and any other financial commitments.

 Get a personalised estimate